HoshimiyaSubaru/HoshimiyaSubaru/README.md

 - Discord API Enthusiast
 - SkriptLang Hobbyist
-- Learning Python, TypeScript, and C++
+- Finding Catgirls to Jerk Off On

 ### Languages and Tools: